nicksstapleton/blog/_pages/about.md

 I have a Master of Divinity (MDiv) from Trinity Evangelical Divinity School.

-As may have noticed from my posts, I am passionate about the Bible, theology, and good things in life like coffee, learning, friendship, reading, and techonology.
+As may have noticed from my website, I am passionate about the Bible, theology, discipleship, and good gifts in life like coffee, learning, friendship, reading, and techonology.
 Chances are, if you like those things, we will become fast friends.

 ✉️ [Contact Me](https://www.nickstapleton.me/contact/)